 To write a video editor work experience section for a resume:

-- Scour the online ad for the right resume skills.
+- Scour the online ad for the right skills to put on a resume.

 - Build your bullet points from those resume keywords.